illustration of a padlock with numbers

 Security woes

-Yet stories of hacks on children's dolls, robot vacuums and even fish tanks, are making people aware that these gadgets need to be protected.
-As more devices get online, the need to lock them down then is growing.
-Gartner Research predicts that security spending in the Internet of Things space (IoT) — those devices that connect through the internet — will reach $3.1 billion by the end of 2021.
+Yet stories of hacks on children's dolls, robot vacuums, and even fish tanks are making people aware that these gadgets need to be protected.
+As more devices get online, the need to lock them down is growing.
+Gartner Research predicts that security spending in the Internet of Things space (IoT)—those devices that connect through the internet—will reach $3.1 billion by the end of 2021.

-Parks found too that the more trusting consumers are of a company's online connection, the more likely they are to share data with them.
-And the research firm believes this may be steering buyers to bigger, well-known brands that they already trust.
+Parks also found that the more trusting consumers are of a company's online connection, the more likely they are to share data with them.
+The research firm believes this may be steering buyers to bigger, well-known brands that they already trust.

 Yet even well-known companies aren't immune to hacking, as last year's BlueBourne hack revealed.
-The hack, sent via Bluetooth, impacted billions of devices, including smart speakers from Amazon and Google Home.
-Mirai too, spread through connected devices from security cameras to other IoT gadgets.
+The hack, via Bluetooth, impacted billions of devices, including smart speakers from Amazon and Google Home.
+Mirai, too, spread through connected devices, from security cameras to other IoT gadgets.

 Continuing to buy